 Understanding How HDPE is Made

-HDPE is the primary ingredient in numerous products across a broad range of industries.
+High-density polyethylene (HDPE) is the primary ingredient in numerous products across a broad range of industries.
 From food bags and bottles to automobile fuel tanks and plastic lumber, HDPE is ubiquitous because it is so versatile and useful.
 Let’s delve into a deeper understanding of how HDPE is made and what it can be used for.

 What Is HDPE?